Tornado outbreak of April 14–16, 2011: De Kalb, Mississippi/Geiger, Alabama

 As the tornado crossed MS 39, it continued causing extensive tree damage, with large swaths of land where nearly every tree was snapped, many of which were debarked.
 In addition, a site-built home suffered heavy roof and structural damage, another home sustained heavy roof damage, and several outbuildings were destroyed.
-Here, the tornado reached its maximum width at 3/4 mi, before weakening and narrowing a little and crossing Mississippi Highway 16 again, just west of Scooba.
+Here, the tornado reached its maximum width at 3/4 mi, before weakening and narrowing a little and crossing MS 16 again, just west of Scooba.
 Numerous trees and a couple of power poles were snapped in this area.
 The tornado then crossed US 45 to the south of Scooba with a relatively narrow but intense damage swath that was rated high-end EF2 to low-end EF3.
 A large warehouse building was completely destroyed, three homes sustained roof damage, and a pickup truck was thrown a considerable distance.
 More intense tree damage occurred in this area with debarking and denuding.
-The tornado widened again east of Scooba, causing heavy damage along Mississippi Highway 16 near Giles Road.
+The tornado widened again east of Scooba, causing heavy damage along MS 16 near Giles Road.
 Several homes sustained heavy roof damage, power poles were snapped, and more trees were denuded.
 About 3200 acres of pine and hardwood forest were damaged in Kemper County.

 The storm crossed into Sumter County, Alabama, as a wedge tornado at EF3 strength.
 The tornado immediately struck Geiger, causing extensive damage to numerous homes and businesses.
 According to ABC 33/40 coverage, numerous houses and many mobile homes were reported to be destroyed or flattened.
-East of town, thousands of trees were either snapped or uprooted before the tornado lifted at the Tombigbee River just prior to crossing into Greene County at 2:05 p.m.
+East of town, thousands of trees were either snapped or uprooted before the tornado lifted at the Tombigbee River just before crossing into Greene County at 2:05 p.m.
 CDT (19:05 UTC).
 The tornado traversed 48.52 mi across three counties, reaching maximum estimated winds of 140 to 150 mph.
 Five people were injured, all in Kemper County, Mississippi.